4 Methods to Close That Ice-Cold Ceiling Vent (Home / Office)

 To enjoy a steady stream of fresh air in a room, you will need to keep the ceiling vent open.

-checking for airflow in vent
+checking for airflow in a wall vent

 For a constant flow of fresh air, keep the vents open